 After enjoying the peace and tranquillity of your private cabin or guest room, you will travel back to Whitehorse, the Yukon’s capital, but with a population of only 27,000 people.
 Filled with artisan cafés, traditional restaurants and intriguing local shops, it is a wonderful place to explore and enjoy.

 Famed for the Aurora, the Yukon is also renowned for winter activities which is why we have included a husky safari, as well as an Aurora camp during your time here.
 During your husky safari, you will travel across the snow and ice, enjoying the amazing scenery of this most wonderful place as your team of intrepid dogs leads you along the trails.
 Snow-covered hills and mountains, frozen forests and crisp fields of fresh snow make the Yukon a truly magical place.

-Photography by Government of Yukon, Robert Postma, Joseph Bradley, Arctic Range Adventure, F Mueller, Cathie Archbould, State of Alaska/Chris McLennan
+Photography by Northern Lights Resort and Spa, Government of Yukon, Robert Postma, Joseph Bradley, Arctic Range Adventure, F Mueller, Cathie Archbould, State of Alaska/Chris McLennan

 Arriving at Whitehorse, you will be met at the airport, provided with your winter clothing and transferred* to your accommodation in downtown Whitehorse, which is only a short drive away.

 After settling in, why not explore the town and visit the many cafes, restaurants and local shops, which can be found throughout.

 This evening, you will be picked up from your hotel at approximately 11:30pm and transferred to the Yukon’s famous Aurora Centre for a night of searching for the Northern Lights in the wilderness.